Better Breaks 2015 is now closed for applications. Applicants will be notified of the Grants Panel decision week commencing 9th March 2015.

 The programme is funded by the Scottish Government as part of their commitment to the development of Short Breaks for the benefit of disabled children and young people, and their carers.

 What we want to achieve with the Better Breaks programme

-The Shared Care Scotland funding programme is called Better Breaks.
-It provides grants to third sector organisations working in Scotland to develop additional, responsive and creative short break opportunities for disabled children, young people and their families.
+The purpose of Better Breaks is to develop responsive and creative short break opportunities for disabled children and young people, and their families.